p8daniel/sample-api-people-network/README.md

 ## Data

 The database can be initialized with 46 persons with their Parent/Children information, separated in 5 different families, available in the `data.yml` file.
-To load the data to the database run the python script in app/dp/init_dp.py should be lauched.
+To load the data to the database run the python script in app/dp/init_dp.py should be launched.